Clean Air Act (United States): Future challenges

 As of 2017, some US cities still do not meet all national ambient air quality standards.
 It is likely that tens of thousands of premature deaths are still being caused by fine-particle pollution and ground-level ozone pollution.

 Climate change poses a challenge to the management of conventional air pollutants in the United States due to warmer, dryer summer conditions that can lead to increased air stagnation episodes.
 Prolonged droughts that may contribute to wildfires would also result in regionally high levels of air particles.

 Transboundary air pollution (both entering and exiting the United States) is not directly regulated by the Clean Air Act, requiring international negotiations and ongoing agreements with other nations, particularly Canada and Mexico.

 Environmental justice continues to be an ongoing challenge for the Clean Air Act.
-By promoting pollution reduction, the Clean Air Act helps reduce heightened exposure to air pollution among communities of color and low-income communities.
+By promoting pollution reduction, the Clean Air Act helps reduce heightened exposure to air pollution among minority and low-income communities.
 But African American populations are "consistently over represented" in areas with the poorest air quality.
 Dense populations of low-income and minority communities inhabit the most polluted areas across the United States, which is considered to exacerbate health problems among these populations.
-High levels of exposure to air pollution is linked to several health conditions, including asthma, cancer, premature death, and infant mortality, each of which disproportionately impact communities of color and low-income communities.
+High levels of exposure to air pollution is linked to several health conditions, including asthma, cancer, premature death, and infant mortality, each of which disproportionately impact minority and low-income communities.
 The pollution reduction achieved by the Clean Air Act is associated with a decline in each of these conditions and can promote environmental justice for communities that are disproportionately impacted by air pollution and diminished health status.